gopaladhikari/EduLearn/server/README.md

 # E-learning

-This repository contains the backend code for an E-Learning Platform built using Node.js and Express.
-It provides functionality for managing course uploads by teachers, student enrollments, and caching for improved performance.
+E-learning is the software that allows teachers to upload courses and students to enroll in them.
+It provides a platform for managing course uploads, student enrollments, and caching for improved performance.

 ## Features